-6 Steps to Writing an Effective Coaching Log + Free Coaching Log Template
+6 Steps to Write a Coaching Log + Free Coaching Log Template

-Without a record of your coaching process, you may feel uncertain and unprepared in your session and, as a result, fail to deliver the tangible results your client is looking for.
+Without a record of your coaching process, you may feel uncertain and unprepared in your session.
+As a result, you fail to deliver the tangible results your client is looking for.

-Let’s explore how an effective coaching log template is made and what makes it so powerful.
-Feel free to download our free template below to start keeping a record of your coaching hours and your client’s progress.
+Let’s explore how an effective coaching log template is made and what makes it so powerful, including:

 What is a Coaching Log?

-A coaching log is a record-keeping tool coaches use to document session details.
-These include the client’s progress, goals, and action items.
+A coaching log is a record-keeping coaching tool you can use to document session details.
+These include the client’s:

 A coaching log keeps you organized and makes your sessions more impactful by keeping your coaching process focused and your client accountable.